Christian-Stieber/Christians-Steam-Bot/README.md

 This is a simple project using my Steam-Framework.

 Basically, a console-only bot that makes most of the current Framework available:
-* handling sale events (discovery queue and stickers)
+* handling events (sale discovery queue, sale stickers, "viewing" streams)
-* "playing" games -- no automated farming yet
 * sending inventories to another bot account
 * accepting/cancelling trades
-* some account information
-* card farming
+* automated card farming
+* manually "playing" games
+* some information about purchased games
+* some Steam-cloud information

 # Building